Skip to main content

 OKD Single node installation in a disconnected environment

-Because of reasons we had to setup a disconnected single node OKD "cluster".
+Because of reasons we had to set up a disconnected single node OKD "cluster".
 This is our brain dump as the OKD documentation sometimes refers to OpenShift image locations, we had to read multiple sections to get it working and we also consulted the OpenShift documentation at https://docs.redhat.com.

 To get an overview of releases available for OKD see https://amd64.origin.releases.ci.openshift.org/.